peterpolgar/slurm-singularity-cluster/README.md

 # Check if instance initialization has ended (do not afraid of "No such file or directory" output):
 xd=""; while [[ $xd != "/data/done" ]]; do sleep 1; xd=`singularity exec instance://sis ls /data/done`; done
 ```
-5. On compute node, ensure that there is an assigned ip address to the hostname of the controller node in the ```/etc/hosts``` file inside Singularity container, if no such entry, edit that file.
+5. On compute node, ensure that there is an assigned ip address to the hostname of the controller node in the ```/etc/hosts``` file inside Singularity container, if no such entry, edit that file (in Singularity shell).

 6. Start slurm daemons

+(in Singularity shell)

 First kill slurm daemons on controller node:
 ```bash